Success

 That’s why we’ve got to question it.

-That’s messed up, especially now, when opportunities are everywhere.
+That’s messed up, especially now, when there are more opportunities than ever before.

 Breaking Free from the System

-The first step to breaking free is to see the education system for what it really is.
+The first step to breaking free is to educate yourself and question things.

 Does the system encourage independent thought, or does it seem designed to keep us in line?